Joeyb555/assignment-3--fundamentals-of-computing-1--cs-114--spring-2025/README.md

 ## ❖ Before You Begin ❖

 1. Log in to GitHub.
-2. Fork this repo(sitory).
+2. Fork this repository.
 See [this video](http://code-warrior.github.io/tutorials/git/github/forking-and-cloning-at-the-github-web-site/) on how to carry out this and the following step.
 3. Clone your fork, using the website or the GitHub Desktop client.
 4. Checkout your personalized branch, the one with your name.